moritzebeling/kirby-headless-image-transformations/README.md

 ## Options and security considerations

 Whenever a thumbnail is requested for the first time, Kirby will generate it and store it in the `media` folder.
-So whenever a thumb is requested for the first time, it will take a lille longer.
+So whenever a thumb is requested for the first time, it will take a little longer.

 This also means that people with bad intentions could exploit this to overwhelm your server and fill up your disk space.
-So in order to prevent this, you should restrict the allowed transformations to only the ones you actually need.
+In order to prevent this, you should restrict the allowed transformations to only the ones you actually need.

 **Default settings:**